Avishek-Nandi/Basic-Calculator/README.md

 Still working not all functions work correctly

-exe file is recocnized harmfull but is 100% safe
+exe file is recognized harmful but is 100% safe